mingjiliu/mingjiliu.github.io/about.md

 permalink: /about/
 ---

 Mingji Liu is a writer and economist.
+Originally from New Zealand, he lives in Melbourne, Australia.
 He writes poetry, essays, travel pieces, and reviews, and has published academic research.
 <!-- TODO: replace with your real third-person bio: where you're from,
 what you do, themes of your writing, academic field, etc. The more